pabloelustondo/Data-Insights/README.txt

 > http://localhost:5000

-to run usign a specific configuration do  => run config for example
+to run usign a specific configuration do for example "run dev" default configurations are in the globalconfigs folder.
-"dev" is for sotiinsights.clooudapp.net

-default configurations are in the globalconfigs folder. each microservice is able to overwrite the global configuration.....for that you need to go into each service folder.
-(in vanilla deployments you do not need that)
+Note: if you need to overwrite some configuration in a specific module, you can use the appconfig.json. each microservice appconfig.json will overwrite the globalconfig.json.

 LONG STORY